dbmdz/solr-ocrhighlighting/docs/faq.md

-## Can I have documents that point to a part of an OCR document on external storage? {: #partial-docs}
+## Can I have a document that points to a part of an OCR document on external storage? {: #partial-docs}

 **Yes, with an ugly hack**.
 This use case appears e.g. when indexing digital newspapers, where you have a single large volume on disk (e.g. the OCR text for the bound volume containing all issues from the